VMBlakelock/destination-date-night/README.md

 - To have a button that when clicked reveals and output.

-- To use the Google Maps JS API to place a marker in locations based on the users criteria.
+- To use the Google Maps JS API to have a marker on the destinations so the user can click to learn more.

-- To have a footer containing social media icons.
+- To have a footer containing social media icons that link to other sites.

 - To include company contact details.

 The site will -